COMING OUT OF THE CRISIS

 Job loss, money troubles, worries about family, anxiety and stress, social distancing, and more.
 It’s a lot to handle.
 You’re not alone.
 Thankfully, there is help.
 Click here for the Southwest Wisconsin Behavioral Health Partnership website offering links to help and info you can use.

-For food and nutrition and other family and social needs, call 211.
+For help with food and other vital family and social needs, call 211.
 Trained staff have info on lots of local services to benefit you and your family.
-Anyone can call 211, and it’s available 24/7.
+They help a great many people every week.
+Anyone can call.
+Just dial 211.
+It’s available 24/7.

 OTHER IMPORTANT RESOURCES